DiamondLightSource/pythonSoftIOC/docs/records.rst

 making it easy to integrate Python into the EPICS IOC layer.

-Records are created dynamically during IOC startup before calling :func:`iocInit` and with the help of the :mod:`softioc.builder` module can be loaded with :func:`~softioc.builder.LoadDatabase`.
+Records are created dynamically during IOC startup before calling :func:`~softioc.softioc.iocInit` and with the help of the :mod:`softioc.builder` module can be loaded with :func:`~softioc.builder.LoadDatabase`.

-All records are created internally using methods of the :class:`PythonDevice` class, one method for each of the supported record types, however the corresponding wrapping functions published by :mod:`softioc.builder` should be used as they configure sensible defaults and are generally easier to use.
+All records are created internally using methods of the ``PythonDevice`` class, one method for each of the supported record types, however the corresponding wrapping functions published by :mod:`softioc.builder` should be used as they configure sensible defaults and are generally easier to use.